 Ellen Hutchins was from Ballylickey, where her family had a small estate at the head of Bantry Bay, County Cork, Ireland.
 Her father, Thomas, who was a magistrate, died when Ellen

-was two years old, leaving a wife and six children.
+was two years old, leaving a widow and six children.
 Ellen was sent to school near Dublin, and while there, her health deteriorated.
 Dr Whitley Stokes, a family friend was consulted and took her under his and his wife’s care in his house in Harcourt Street, Dublin.
 Here Ellen regained her health, and Dr Stokes advised her to take up the study of a branch of natural history, as a healthy hobby, and recommended botany, his own specialism.
 His logic was that this would encourage her to spend much time out of doors and give her an interesting occupation indoors, identifying, recording and drawing the plants she collected.

 Ellen returned home to Ballylickey, living with and caring for her now elderly mother and a disabled brother, and spending any free time she had in the study of plants, particularly mosses, liverworts, lichen, and seaweeds.
 She learnt quickly and clearly had a gift for plant

 identification, and also produced very detailed watercolour drawings, and meticulously prepared specimens.
 She sent specimens to Dr Stokes which he passed onto other botanists.
 Through Dr Stokes she had become acquainted with James Townsend Mackay (1775–1862), a curator at the Botanic Garden of Trinity College.
 He helped her in the classification of plants she was collecting.
 Much later, when writing his Flora Hibernica (1836) he would include many of Ellen’s finds.
 On a visit to Ballylickey in the summer of 1805, Mackay suggested to Ellen that she study seaweeds, an under researched branch of botany at that time.
-In 1807, Mackay sent specimines of seaweeds Ellen had collected to Dawson Turner (1875 – 1858) botanist in Great Yarmouth, for his publication on seaweeds, “Historium Fuci” and when he sent a thank you note to Ellen, this was the beginning of a
+In 1807, Mackay sent specimens of seaweeds Ellen had collected to Dawson Turner (1875 – 1858) botanist in Great Yarmouth, for his publication on seaweeds, “Historium Fuci” and when he sent a thank you note to Ellen, this was the beginning of a

 seven year correspondence between them and exchange of specimens.
 He sent her books, on botany, and literature too.
 She sent him drawings of seaweeds, and he was delighted with their quality, requested more and used them in later parts of his ‘Historium Fuci’.
 A selection of the Ellen Hutchins and Dawson Turner letters, edited by Professor Michael Mitchell, was published as an Occasional Paper, by the National Botanic Gardens Glasnevin, Dublin in 1999.
 This publication also reprinted the list of nearly 1100 plants that Ellen prepared at the request of Dawson Turner for “a complete catalogue of plants of all kinds that you have found in your neighbourhood”.
 Ellen began work on this in 1809 and finished the list in 1812 and it was intended to be published by the Linnean Society, but for some reason was not submitted by Dawson Turner to the Society for publication.